Azure/azure-devtestlab/samples/ClassroomLabs/Module/Library/HowTo.md

 If later on you need to modify some property of the lab (i.e. change number of users), you can use the `Set-AzLab` function.

-If you want reusable functions that do all the steps above in one shot, look at the `CreateWorkshop.ps1`(Scenarios/CreateWorkshop.ps1) script or at the `New-AzLabSingle` function inside the `LabCreator.ps1`(Tools/LabCreator.ps1) script.
+If you want reusable functions that do all the steps above in one shot, look at the `New-AzLabSingle` function inside the [`LabCreator.ps1`](Tools/LabCreator.ps1) script.

 ## Modify a lab